 - "--providers.kubernetescrd"

-Then create a service for the Traefik deployment/daemonset and make it of type NodePort (ALB requires that Service must be of NodePort type as ALB backend).
+Next, create a service for the Traefik deployment/daemonset and set its type to NodePort (ALB requires the service to be of NodePort type for its backend).

 apiVersion: v1